digital-medicine-research-group-UNAV/RNACOREX/README.md

 ## Quickstart

 Let start with a basic example.
 This example is coded in *Examples/QuickStart.ipynb*.
-See *Examples* folder for additional examples.
+See *PLOS Code* for the article code.

 Firstly, we will import the required modules.